pirl/pirl-docs/content/development/apps/_index.en.md

 ---
-title: Wallets
+title: Apps
-weight: 3
+weight: 4
-pre: "<b>3. </b>"
+pre: "<b>4. </b>"
 disableToc: true
 ---

-## Updates about development for PirlWallets
+## Updates about development for PirlApps

-Updates about development for PirlWallets can be found on the next pages.
+Updates about development for PirlApps can be found on the next pages.

 ![](/development/images/Pirl_Energy.gif)